 We run a coordinated pro bono practice that acknowledges the time spent by all staff on pro bono matters.
 Recognising that there is a compelling unmet need to assist with access to justice and unrepresented litigants in the Courts in our community, we encourage and give full credit for pro bono work to everyone at the firm.

 Our Pro Bono & Community Committee comprises of staff from all areas of the firm, including legal professionals and corporate services, managed by Nathan Kennedy and Emma Woolley.
-The committee considers requests for pro bono legal assistance which are referred by a number of organisations, Hall & Wilcox people and the general public.
+The committee considers requests for pro bono legal assistance which are referred by a number of organisations and Hall & Wilcox people.
 The committee actively seeks out opportunities to partner with organisations to provide pro bono legal assistance and establish long standing relationships.

 We currently receive referrals and have fostered close, ongoing relationships with several inspirational organisations.
 These include: